 He graduated magna cum laude from San Francisco State University.
-Mr. White is Chairman of the Board of the Florida Justice Reform Institute, a member of the Florida Chamber of Commerce Board of Directors, board member of the Florida Insurance Council, and Chair of the Board of Governors of the Florida Medical Malpractice Joint Underwriting Association, Member of the Board of Directors of the Florida Birth-Related Neurological Injury Compensation Association, and Member of the Board of Directors of Professionals Resource Network, Inc. Mr. White is also former board member of the Physicians Insurers Association of America, and currently serves on four of their committees.
+Mr. White is chairman of the board of the Florida Justice Reform Institute, a member of the Florida Chamber of Commerce Board of Directors, board member of the Florida Insurance Council, and chair of the Board of Governors of the Florida Medical Malpractice Joint Underwriting Association, Member of the Board of Directors of the Florida Birth-Related Neurological Injury Compensation Association, and Member of the Board of Directors of Professionals Resource Network, Inc. Mr. White is also a former board member of the Medical Professional Liability Association, and currently serves on three of their committees.

 Daniel Wright, RN, JD, is Vice President of the Department of Patient Safety and Risk Management for The Doctors Company.
 Formerly Vice President of Risk Management and Patient Safety for MAGMutual, Mr. Wright began his career as an ER/trauma nurse and an administrative supervisor.
 Mr. Wright is active in designing and implementing The Doctors Company’s proactive risk management services to assist physicians, medical office managers, and staff members.